cakilkumar/cakilkumar.github.io/RESUME.md

 | [LinkedIn](https://www.linkedin.com/in/akilkumar-reddy-c/)

 ## Professional summary
 Experienced Senior Software Engineer specialized in DevOps tools and Data Migration solutions.
-Skilled in automating deployments, and optimizing ETL workflows.
+Skilled in automating deployments and Application Integration.
 Proficient in designing, building, and maintaining ETL pipelines.
 Adept at collaborating with cross- functional teams to achieve project milestones and deliver high-quality software solutions.

 ## Work Experience